Jaguars of the Pantanal - October 2019

-The cost of this all-inclusive safari is $13,805 per person sharing.
+The cost of this all-inclusive safari is $13,950 per person sharing.
 This fee includes all in-country ground and air transportation as well as hotel accommodation (double occupancy) and all meals (except as noted in the detailed itinerary above and in exclusions below).
-Please contact us for pricing for either of the extensions.
+Limited single rooms may be available - the single supplement price is $2,250 per person.
+Please contact us for pricing for extensions.

 Payment Schedule: Due to payment terms placed on us by our suppliers in Brazil, the payment schedule for clients joining this trip are as follows: 35% on sign up; 30% additional by March 01, 2018; final deposit by July 01, 2018.

 Please note: We will attempt to adhere to this itinerary as much as possible.
 However, certain conditions (political, climatic, environmental, cultural, or wildlife migrations) may necessitate changes in the itinerary.
 We reserve the right to alter any itinerary at any time, if necessary.
 We will attempt to notify participants of changes as far in advance as possible.
 Costs incurred by such changes will be the responsibility of the participant.